 - Québec (mortgage broker – responsible officer)

-If you hold a licence in Nova Scotia, Newfoundland and Labrador, Prince Edward Island, Yukon, the Northwest Territories or Nunavut, you are not exempted from Ontario’s education and experience requirements.
+If you hold a licence in Newfoundland and Labrador, Prince Edward Island, Yukon, the Northwest Territories or Nunavut, you are not exempted from Ontario’s education and experience requirements.
 You can still apply to the Financial Services Regulatory Authority of Ontario (FSRA) to be licensed, but will need to meet the education, experience and other eligibility requirements.
 For more information on applying for a mortgage broker licence, visit our licence application page.

 If you hold a licence in British Columbia, please review how to apply for a mortgage agent licence from another province/territory.